gmforghieri/GoGreen-Application/README.md

 Currently there are 6 activity recommendations to help users reduce their emissions.

 ## Running the application
-To run the application clone down the repository and simply run the GoGreen.jar file.
+To run the application clone down the repository and simply run the GoGreen App Executable.jar file.
 You need to have the Java Runtime Environment(JRE) installed on your computer in order to run the app. (https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 ## App Tour
 #### Login